-In all cases where the behaviour is a significant cause for concern a Behaviour Plan ('Safe, happy and learning' contract) is completed.
-This is circulated among leadership team, teaching teams and lunchtime support ensuring all are aware of the expectations as well as being shared with parents.
-This will be monitored and reviewed at regular intervals (refer to the flow chart below in Appendix 7)
+In all cases where the behaviour is a significant cause for concern a discussion will take place with parents, the child and SENCO.
+Through a collaborative approach, a plan will be made to either adapt practice within school, seek pastoral support from trained ELSAs or make outside agency referrals if needed.
+This will be communicated among leadership team, teaching teams and lunchtime support ensuring all are aware of the expectations.
+This will be monitored and reviewed at regular intervals.